-8. Paragraph 3, which reproduces Article 4, paragraph 3, of the OECD Model Convention, deals with companies and other bodies of persons, irrespective of whether they are legal persons.
-The OECD Commentary indicates in paragraph 21 that "[i]t may be rare in practice for a company, etc. to be subject to tax as a resident in more than one State, but it is, of course, possible if, Cases where a company, etc. is subject to tax as a resident in more than one State may occur if, for instance, one State attaches importance to the registration and the other State to the place of effective management.
+Proposed change to the United Nations Model Convention Commentary of course, possible if, Cases where a company, etc. is subject to tax as a resident in more than one State may occur if, for instance, one State attaches importance to the registration and the other State to the place of effective management.
 So, in the case of companies, etc. also, special rules as to the preference must be established".
-According to paragraph 22 of the OECD Commentary, "filt would not be an adequate solution to attach importance to a purely formal criterion like registration.
-Therefore paragraph 3 attaches importance to the place where the company, etc. is actually managed When paragraph 3 was first drafted, it was considered that it would not be an adequate solution to attach importance to a purely formal criterion like registration. and preference was given to a rule based on the place of effective management, which was intended to be based on the place where the company, etc. was actually managed.".
-It may be mentioned that, as in the case of the OECD Model Convention, the word "only" was added in 1999 to the tie-breaker test for determining the residence of dual residents, other than individuals.
+According to paragraph 22 of the OECD Commentary, "[i]t would not be an adequate solution to attach importance to a purely formal criterion like registration.
+Therefore paragraph 3 attaches importance to the place where the company, etc. is actually managed when paragraph 3 was first drafted, it was considered that it would not be an adequate solution to attach importance to a purely formal criterion like registration and preference was given to a rule based on the place of effective management, which was intended to be based on the place where the company, etc. was actually managed."
+It may be mentioned that, as in the case of the OECD Model Convention, the word "only" was added in 1999 to the tie breaker test for determining the residence of dual residents, other than individuals.